-Action Derteers Timefrome Action Partners Timeframe а.
-Review Special Educational Needs Code of Practice Education Department Short-term To ensure high quality provision which promotes inclusion for children with disabilities Schools to report annually on reasonable adjustments made to equipment/facilities, environment and approaches for children with a disability b.
-Carry out an audit of post-16 education opportunities for •Education Department Medium-term individuals with a disability or special educational need. - including Highlands Including provision of off-Island options College • As part of the Peer Review Framework, schools and the college will be reviewed including the impact on disabled children under categories of Achievement, Behaviour, Welfare and Effectiveness. • Community and Voluntary sector c.
-Establish a 'disability champion' within all schools Social Policy Team Short-term •Education Department Supporting initiatives that are already underway: The following initiatives are already underway, the Delivery group will look to monitor the progress on these, and provide input and support where required:
+Action Partners Timeframe a.
+Review Special Educational Needs Code of Practice To ensure high quality provision which promotes inclusion for children with disabilities Schools to report annually on reasonable adjustments made to equipment/facilities, environment and approaches for children with a disability Education Department Short-term b.
+Carry out an audit of post-16 education opportunities for individuals with a disability or special educational need.
+Including provision of off-Island options As part of the Peer Review Framework, schools and the college will be reviewed including the impact on disabled children under categories of Achievement, Behaviour, Welfare and Effectiveness.
+Education Department including Highlands College Community and Voluntary sector Medium-term c.
+Establish a 'disability champion' within all schools Social Policy Team Short-term • Education Department d.

-d.
 Schools to promote disability awareness - Community and Voluntary sector to work with schools to promote disability awareness within classes and as part of additional school activities, disabled people invited to deliver awareness training.